bcgov/von-agent-template/GettingStartedTutorial.md

 Make sure that the indenting is with spaces and the same as the other `model` elements.

 The final section to update is the `proof_requests` at the bottom of the file.
-Once again, we want to copy the existing elements, paste them and edit them.
+Once again, we want to copy the existing elements, paste them and edit them:

-- Copy from `dflow_registration` to the list of attributes and paste it immediately below.
+1. Copy from `dflow_registration` to the list of attributes and paste it immediately below.
-- Rename the element to the name of the first credential, as you have earlier for other references to proof requests.
+2. Rename the element to the name of the first credential, as you have earlier for other references to proof requests.
-- Look on the ledger for your first credential to get the `did`, `name` and `version` values.
+3. Look on the ledger for your first credential to get the `did`, `name` and `version` values.
   - The same steps done in the previous tutorial step.
 - For attributes, list `corp_num` and `permit_id`.